IgnaciodeNuevo/IgnaciodeNuevo.github.io/_posts/2015-12-04-Interviewing-web-people.md

 - To all those don't meet you yet.
 How do you describe yourself?
 - When you started developing, what were some common mistakes you made along the way?
-- Front-end seems to be easy until you start to learning.
+- Frontend seems to be easy until you start to learning.
 How do you face the challenge of learning new things?
 - What would you qualify as the top few problems facing developers today?
 - How would you recommend somebody to start learning web development?
 - What are the things you would have known when you first started?